Alternative Schedulers

 Set Runtime Configuration variables

-In some cases you may want to override runtime configuration variables of a Pipeline.
+In some cases you may want to override runtime configuration variables of a pipeline.

-We offer several options for changing the Pipeline configuration at runtime.
+We offer several options for changing the pipeline configuration at runtime.
 Each example will show a sample

 Sample Configuration Schema for below examples:

-Name | Type |
+| Name | Type |

-str_var | string |
+| str_var | string |

-bool_var | boolean |
+| bool_var | boolean |

-float_var | float |
+| float_var | float |

-set the Pipeline Configuration instance
+-i set the pipeline Configuration instance

-option and providing the name of the configuration profile instance.
-For more information on configuration instances and overrides, see Pipeline Configuration instances.
+A pipeline may be run with a different pipeline Configuration instance by using the -i option and providing the name of the configuration profile instance.
+For more information on configuration instances and overrides, see Pipeline configuration.

 as parameters:

-['-i', 'default']
+['-i', 'default'] -

 as sysargs: